Azure/azure-sdk-for-java/sdk/tracing/azure-core-tracing-opencensus/README.md

 A span represents a single operation in a trace.
 A span could be representative of an HTTP request, a remote procedure call (RPC), a database query, or even the path that a code takes.

 ## Examples
-The following sections provides examples of using tracing-opencensus plugin with some of the Azure Java SDK libraries:
+The following sections provides examples of using the azure-core-tracing-opencensus plugin with some of the Azure Java SDK libraries:
 ### Using the plugin package with Http Client libraries
 - Sync create a Secret using [azure-keyvault-secrets][azure-keyvault-secrets] with tracing enabled.

-    Users can additionally pass the value of the current tracing span to the sdk's using key **"opencensus-span"** on the [Context][context] object as shown below: and value of current tracing span.
+	Users can additionally pass the value of the current tracing span to the sdk's using key **"opencensus-span"** on the [Context][context] parameter of the calling method:
 	```java
 	try (Scope scope = tracer.spanBuilder("tracing-user-parent").startScopedSpan()) {
 		secretClient.setSecretWithResponse(new Secret("BankAccountPassword", "f4G34fMh8v"),